 The story of Frederick’s dalliances doesn’t end there.
 It turns out he married for a third time and had a second son.
 Rupert heads to meet his great aunt by marriage, Marguerite.
 According to Marguerite, Frederick was a “naughty boy” who came from an aristocratic family but ran away.
 “I like naughty boys,” she says.
 “I like naughty boys too,” replies her grand-nephew, who’s understandably concerned that his research is “fast deteriorating into an Ealing comedy”.

 Astonishingly, it seems family tales of the Everetts living on Piccadilly may be true.
-Frederick’s birth certificate confirms this: he was born at 115 Piccadilly, now the site of the Park Lane Hotel.
+Frederick’s birth record confirms this: he was born at 115 Piccadilly, now the site of the Park Lane Hotel.
 So what exactly happened?
 Archives at the British Library reveal that Frederick’s father, Frederick senior, was a stockbroker who was accused of fraud.
 He was found innocent, but the case ruined his career and fortunes.
 He died of tuberculosis in 1878, leaving just £200 to his wife and six children.

 The ripples of the scandal that engulfed Frederick senior, thinks Rupert, are still having an influence, resulting in “unsettled” generations following on.
 “All these broken relationships are terribly touching – and marvellous in a way, that people get through all these things,” says Rupert.
 “It’s extraordinary the resilience people have.”
 Looking at his ancestors, Rupert says, he understands his father better, and therefore perhaps himself too.